JoshT64/omdb-api-test/README.md

 # React + Vite

-side node: if your OS is preferring livht mode: the site may look weirdly styled.
+side node: if your OS is preferring light mode: the site may look weirdly styled.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.